rackspace/php-opencloud/docs/userguide/Networking/USERGUIDE.md

 ## Ports

 A port represents a virtual switch port on a logical network switch.
 Virtual instances (such as servers created using the Compute service) attach their interfaces into ports.
-The port also defines the MAC address and the IP address(es) to be assigned to the interfaces plugged into them.
-When IP addresses are associated to a port, this also implies the port is associated with a subet, as the IP address is taken from the allocation pool for a specific subnet.
+The port also defines the MAC address and the IP address or addresses to be assigned to the interfaces plugged into them.
+When IP addresses are associated with a port, this also implies the port is associated with a subnet because the IP address is taken from the allocation pool for a specific subnet.

 ### Create a port